AdobeDocs/audience-manager.fr-FR/help/using/integration/receiving-audience-data/id-sync-outbound.md

 ## Objectif de la synchronisation des identifiants

 La synchronisation des identifiants est la première étape du processus de transfert des données asynchrones.
 In this step, [!DNL Audience Manager] and the vendor compare and match IDs for their respective site visitors.
 For example, an [!DNL Audience Manager] customer may know a user by ID 123.
-Cependant, votre partenaire de données peut identifier cet utilisateur avec l&#39;identifiant 456.
+Cependant, votre partenaire de données peut identifier cet utilisateur avec l'identifiant 456.
 The synchronization process allows [!DNL Audience Manager] and a data vendor to reconcile these different IDs and identify users in their respective systems.
 Once complete, [!DNL Audience Manager] and the third-party data provider should have corresponding IDs for each unique user seen on our networks.

-## Syntaxe d&#39;URL
+## Syntaxe d'URL

 In an ID exchange, a properly formatted [!DNL URL] string should look like this: